-Holly Dugan’s scholarship focuses on the role of literature as an archive of the past, especially in terms of Shakespeare, original performance practices, and early modern English material culture.
-She is currently editing with Karen Raber a collection of essays for Routledge on Shakespeare and animals.
-She is also working on two book projects: Shakespeare and the Senses (under contract with Oxford University Press), which explores the sensory aspects of early modern performance, and “The Famous Ape,” which traces the role of animal actors from the Renaissance to the modern era.
+Holly Dugan’s scholarship focuses on the role of literature as an archive of the past, especially in terms of histories of embodiment, theater, and early modern English material culture.
+She is working on two book projects: Shakespeare and the Senses, which explores the sensory aspects of early modern performance, and “The Famous Ape,” which traces the role of animal actors from the Renaissance to the modern era.

 Ph.D., University of Michigan

 The Ephemeral History of Perfume: Scent and Sense in Early Modern England (Baltimore, MD: The Johns Hopkins University Press, 2011).

 Editor, with Karl Steel, “Fabulous Animals,” Early Modern Culture 11 (2016)

 Editor, with Lara Farina, “The Intimate Senses,” Postmedieval 4 (2012)

 “Juniper and Ravishment: The Role of Smell in Seventeenth-Century Pain Narratives,” in De Achttiende EEUW: Taste and Smell in the Eighteenth Century 48 (2016): 157-168.

 “London Smellwalk, around 1450: Smelling Medieval Cities,” Oxford Handbook of Later Medieval Architecture in Britain, eds, Christopher Gerrard and Alejandra Guiterrez (Oxford University Press, 2018), chapter 45.